pclk/OCS-Challenge/notes/video_demo.md

 [Click Create Account] For new account requests, we can use the quick fix "Create Account" button to immediately create the user account.
 The report is automatically dismissed after successful creation.
 Thereafter, the admin should notify the user through relevant channels, and they may proceed to login.

+[Go to login page] Let's verify that the account was created successfully by logging in as JEFF SU.
+[Enter JEFF SU credentials and login] Perfect!
+The login succeeds, confirming that the account creation process worked correctly.

 [Go to register page] For account conflict, let's say that a malicious or careless actor has already signed into your account before you even did, and set a password "weiheng" so that you cannot login.
 Let's simulate the victim trying to register with their desired password.

 [